redis/redis-doc/topics/latency.md

 Redis uses a *mostly* single threaded design.
 This means that a single process serves all the client requests, using a technique called **multiplexing**.
 This means that Redis can serve a single request in every given moment, so all the requests are served sequentially.
-This is very similar to how node.js works as well.
-However you usually don't feel at all Redis or Node are slow since the time to serve a single request is very small, and this kind of programs are designed to do not block on system calls, for instance to read new data from sockets.
+This is very similar to how Node.js works as well.
+However, both products are often not perceived as being slow.
+This is caused in part by the small about of time to complete a single request, but primarily because these products are designed to not block on system calls, such as reading data from or writing data to a socket.

 I said that Redis is *mostly* single threaded since actually from Redis 2.4 we use threads in Redis in order to perform some slow I/O operations in the